echolevel

 About me:

-Born into a family of musicians and continuing a lineage of Irish traditional fiddle playing
+Coming from a family of musicians and continuing a lineage of Irish traditional fiddle playing

 from the age of 6, I also received classical violin and piano tuition and taught myself various